dbenders1/hmpc/README.md

 ![](./media/hmpc.gif)

-The quadrotor platform used for the lab experiments is the following:
+The quadrotor platform used for the lab experiments is based on the [NXP HoverGames development kit](https://nxp.gitbook.io/hovergames):

 ![](./media/platform.svg)